segmentio/segment-docs/src/segment-app/iam/sso.md

 > warning ""
 > **Warning**: This domain has already been claimed.

-Once your admin has configured separate apps for each workspace in your IdP, the end-users can log in to the IdP and click on the relevant app for the workspace you are trying to access.
+After your administrator configures separate apps for each workspace in your IdP, the end-users can log in to the IdP and click on the relevant app for the workspace you are trying to access.
 This is also referred to as IdP-initiated SSO.

 ## Okta setup